MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/native-mode.md

 - Disables support for adding guests to an individual thread.
 Guests who were previously added to individual threads will no longer have access.

 - Deletes all group messages and files for previously deleted groups.
-Going forward, group messages will be deleted consistent with your network's retention policy.
+Group messages are deleted consistent with your network's retention policy.

 - Locks your network into Native Mode.

-- Begins ingesting your data into the Security & Compliance Center to support eDiscovery.
+- Begins ingesting your data into the Security & Microsoft Purview compliance portal to support eDiscovery.

 >[!CAUTION]
 > Once you have started alignment through the Tool, the change is **irreversible**.